HGGC

-HGGC, LLC is an American middle-market private equity firm based in Palo Alto, California, with over $7 billion of cumulative capital commitments.
+HGGC, LLC, is an American middle-market private equity firm based in Palo Alto, California, with over $7 billion of cumulative capital commitments.
 Since its inception in 2007, HGGC has completed transactions with an aggregate transaction value of $50 billion.
 The firm was named 2014 M&A Mid-Market Private Equity Firm of the Year by Mergers & Acquisitions magazine.

 HGGC is led by private equity executive Rich Lawson, who is CEO, NFL Hall of Fame quarterback Steve Young, Harv Barenz, Les Brown, David Chung, Bill Conrad, Steve Leistner, Lance Taylor and Neil White.

 History

 HGGC was originally co-founded as H&G Capital Partners by Messrs.
 Benson, Lawson and Young alongside Jon M. Huntsman and Robert C. Gay.
 Prior to co-founding H&G Capital Partners, Huntsman founded Huntsman Chemical Corporation, the largest manufacturer of polystyrene in the United States.
-Gay was a long-time Bain Capital managing director, who gained additional prominence due to his connection to former Bain Capital alumnus and presidential candidate Mitt Romney.
+Gay was a long-time Bain Capital managing director, who gained additional prominence due to his connection to Bain Capital alumnus and presidential candidate Mitt Romney.

 Shortly after launching as H&G Capital Partners, the firm was sued in 2008 by H.I.G.
 Capital, which argued that the H&G name would cause confusion with H.I.G. in the marketplace.
 H&G Capital Partners agreed to change its name to Huntsman Gay Global Capital in recognition of two of its most senior founding partners.

 Gay, who had served as CEO of Huntsman Gay Global Capital since inception, accepted a calling in March 2012 to serve full-time as a general authority of the Church of Jesus Christ of Latter-day Saints.
 Following Gay's departure, Gary Crittenden assumed the role of CEO at Huntsman Gay Global Capital.
 A year later, in 2013, Huntsman Gay Global Capital rebranded itself once again to the simpler HGGC, along with making some top management changes.
 Lawson became CEO, taking over from Crittenden, who became chairman.

 In August 2021, it was reported that the company had a minority stake in the hair extension product company Beauty Industry Group (BIG).
 In November 2021, it was reported that HGGC had purchased a majority stake in Grand Fitness Partners, a franchisee with 42 Planet Fitness clubs.
 Also in November 2021, it was reported that HGGC and investment firm Snapdragon Capital Partners invested $240 million in online supplement dispensary firm Fullscript.
 As of July 2022, the company's portfolio also included automotive industry data-mining company AutoAlert, vitamin and supplement business Better Being, and property-management software firm Entrata.